Buying

 What should I be paying?

 The step up to the Techno trim is £2,000.
-It's worth it if you can.
-You get the denim-style bronze-stitched upholstery, plus Google-based satnav and EV route-planner, a bigger driver's screen, heated seats, electric folding mirrors, wireless charger, and wider mode configuration.
+It's the one we’d pick: you get the denim-style bronze-stitched upholstery, plus Google-based satnav and EV route-planner, a bigger driver's screen, Arkamys sound system, electric folding mirrors, wireless charger, fabric dashboard, ambient lighting, adaptive cruise, paddle shifters for the regen, and the driving modes.
+Two extra USB-Cs find their way into the back.

-A vast fabric sunroof is an option, but you can't have both that and roof rails.
+A vast fabric sunroof is coming as an option, but you can’t have that and roof rails.

 What’ll it cost me in electricity?